 As a startup, you have identified a problem that you are hoping your product or service will solve.
 You are ready to take your idea to market, and one of the obvious questions is: how will consumers interact with your company?

 Website is an obvious answer, but increasingly, users demand applications that cover all touchpoints of the application ecosystem.
 They want to seamlessly shift from the web, to mobile, to other devices.
-Not that, but they expect an equally easy-to-use experience, no matter how they interact with your company.
+Not that, but they expect an equally easy-to-use experience, no matter how they interact with your company or product.

 End-to-end enterprise application development is becoming a necessary consideration for any startup.
 It may seem like a lot to take on, but there are benefits to taking this approach that will make your company more successful.
 We'll explore these benefits as well as what should go into your application planning.

 If you have envisioned your enterprise application or built a prototype, you likely have a good understanding of how it will function in one environment.
 After all, you can't necessarily predict the preference of your future users.

 It is predicted that smartphone use will rise to over 80% by 2025.
 People increasingly want to function "on-the-go," including for enterprise applications.